Gigi has a natural affinity with people and is a vivacious, warm, sharing communicator.

 Introduced to yoga and Trancendental Meditation as a child by her parents, she rediscovered yoga on her own terms as a young adult & began a lifelong process to integrate yoga into her life.

 Gigi has completed a 350 hour teacher training studying under her longtime teachers, internationally renowned Monica Gauci and Gregor Maehle.
-Although relatively new to teaching she has over 19 years experience practicing ashtanga vinyasa yoga and Iyengar yoga and in addition, has a degree in Visual Art.
+She has over 19 years experience practicing ashtanga vinyasa yoga and Iyengar yoga and in addition, has a degree in Visual Art.

 Gigi is also a certified Anatomy Trains Structural Integration practitioner (500hrs) and has completed the Anatomy Trains workshop for movement therapists with Art in Motion.
 She was handed her fascia goggles by Tom Myers, Lou Benson & Julie Hammond and continues to further her training with Bodywork Education Australia.
 She has also trained with one of Ida Rolf’s first students Sharon Wheeler in ScarWork.

 “In clinic, I offer my clients a different approach to postural imbalances and chronic pain patterns of a structural nature through my many years as a movement person.
 My visual art training also lends me an incomparable body reading skill allowing me to see with my hands and listen with my eyes.”